 - Visual disturbances

-Many brain injuries go undiagnosed for some time, which often leads to the injuries becoming more severe.
-After seeking medical attention to verify the brain injury, it may be beneficial to speak with an experienced attorney from Berry Law.
+If a brain injury is undiagnosed for some time, the injury may become more severe.
+After seeking medical attention to treat a brain injury, you should speak with an experienced personal injury attorney from Berry Law to protect your legal rights.

 Because traumatic brain injuries are such serious medical conditions, the amount of compensation you seek in a lawsuit or settlement should reflect the full scope of your injuries.
 In a legal claim, you can pursue compensation for both economic and non-economic losses.

-Non-economic losses are the emotional, psychological, and social losses you have experienced due to the accident.
-Pursuing compensation for non-economic losses can be difficult, as subjective losses are impossible to quantify.
+Non-economic losses are the emotional, psychological, and quality of life losses you have experienced due to the accident.
+Pursuing compensation for non-economic losses can be difficult, as subjective losses are difficult to quantify.
 Some of the most common examples of this type of compensation include pain and suffering, disability, and loss of consortium.

 The medical treatment required for most brain injuries can be costly.
 In addition to emergency medical care, you may require in-home care, long-term physical therapy, and prescription drugs for pain management.
 Consequently, medical expenses are generally the basis for any traumatic brain injury claim.